Are you looking for monthly income-paying investments outside of traditional fixed income like GICs or bonds?

 3. Your Risk Tolerance is too High for Bonds

 Bonds offer limited upside potential, especially in a flat or rising rate environment.
-For more aggressive investors that are also looking for a monthly income stream, monthly dividend stocks can be a great alternative or complement.
+For more aggressive investors who are also looking for a monthly income stream, monthly dividend stocks can be a great alternative or complement.

 Investing in monthly dividend stocks will give you more upside potential, provided you invest in good-quality stocks.